A. Oakey Hall

-Abraham Oakey Hall (July 26, 1826 – October 7, 1898) was an American politician, lawyer, and writer.
-He served as Mayor of New York from 1869 to 1872 as a Democrat.
-Hall, known as "Elegant Oakey", was a model of serenity and respectability.
-Recent historians have disputed the older depiction of Hall as corrupt or as a front man for a corrupt political order.
+Abraham Oakey Hall (July 26, 1826 – October 7, 1898) was an American politician, lawyer, and writer who served as Mayor of New York City from 1869 to 1872.
+He twice served as the New York County District Attorney from 1855 to 1858 and from 1862 to 1871.

-Biography
+Hall was born in Albany and raised by his mother in New York City after his father died when he was three.
+He worked as a journalist to pay for New York University and briefly attended Harvard University before moving to New Orleans.
+He read the law and was admitted to the Louisiana bar before returning to New York City.
+Originally a member of the Whig Party, he was sworn in as the 15th New York County District Attorney in 1855 and served until 1858.
+He returned to office as the 18th New York County District Attorney in 1862 as a member of the Republican Party and was reelected in 1864 as a member of the Tammany Hall-backed Democratic Party.
+In 1868, he was elected as the Mayor of New York City and he was reelected in 1870.

+In 1871, a Tammany Hall corruption scandal involving William M. Tweed led to Hall's indictment for "willfully neglecting his official duties."
+He maintained his innocence and was acquitted at his third trial in 1872, but his political career was effectively ended.
+He worked as a journalist in New York City and London, before dying in 1898.

 Early life

-Hall was born in Albany, New York.
-His childhood was marked by poverty after the death of his father, a New York merchant, when Hall was 3 years old.
+Hall was born in Albany, New York, on July 26, 1826, to Elsie Lansing Oakey and Morgan James Hall.
+His father, a merchant, died of yellow fever when Hall was 3 years old.
 In 1840, he entered New York University, and wrote for many newspapers to pay his way through school.
 He graduated in 1844 with bachelor's and master's degrees.
 He attended Harvard Law School until 1845 before dropping out to apprentice to finish his legal education.
 Hall returned to New York in 1845, and worked in the law office of Charles W. Sandford.
 In 1846, he moved to New Orleans where he apprenticed at the law firm of Thomas & John Slidell.
+He was admitted to the Louisiana Bar later that year.

 During this period, using the pen name of Hans Yorkel, he served as the New York correspondent of the New Orleans Commercial Bulletin.
 He returned to New York, where he practiced law and was admitted to the bar in 1851.
 In that year, Hall authored a book, The Manhattaner in New Orleans, or, Phases of "Crescent City" Life, in which he addressed the problems and challenges of large, ethnically diverse port cities and provided important historical sketches of a young New Orleans.
 In 1857, he authored a formerly popular Christmas poem and song, "Old Whitey's Christmas Trot".